Check Your Furnace for Winter | Heating Maintenance Checklist

 - Inspect your furnace flue and vents for proper ventilation of dangerous combustion gasses.
 Since gas fumes are moist, some indicators of a venting problem include moisture on your windows and rust/soot on the grill panel in front of your furnace.
-Other signs include an absence of upward draft in your chimney, rusting on pipe connections, water forming on your flue or vent pipe, and visible rust.
+Other signs include an absence of an upward draft in your chimney, rusting on pipe connections, water forming on your flue or vent pipe, and visible rust.
 You may also smell something sour.
 If you suspect a ventilation problem with you furnace, call a professional HVAC contractor right away!
 These ventilation problems could indicate a dangerous carbon monoxide and methane leak.
 If you suspect a CO problem, evacuate the home immediately, seek medical attention if you are experiencing CO poisoning symptons, and call the fire department or 911.
-Do not reenter your home until a professional tells you it is safe to do so.
+Do not re-enter your home until a professional tells you it is safe to do so.
 You may not know you have a faulty heating system until it's too late – click here for a Carbon Monoxide FAQ.

 - Check your HVAC filter every 30 days and wait no longer than 90 days to clean or replace it.
 Replacing your air filter is the single most important thing you can do as a homeowner (besides scheduling profession maintenance) to keep your HVAC system running safely and efficiently.